blackberry-garance/flowershow-app/blog/how-to-set-custom-domain.md

 ## Summary

-Setting up a custom domain involves:

-1. ✅ Adding your domain in Flowershow settings
-2. ✅ Adding a TXT record to verify ownership (if required)
-3. ✅ Adding an A record (for root domains) or CNAME record (for subdomains)
-4. ✅ Waiting for DNS propagation
-5. ✅ Enjoying your professional custom domain!

 While the process involves several technical steps, each one is straightforward when you follow the instructions carefully.
 Take your time, double-check each setting, and don't hesitate to reach out for help if needed.

 Your custom domain will give your Flowershow site a professional appearance and make it easier for your audience to find and remember your content.